rm-hull/luma.lcd/doc/hardware.rst

    modules!
 Make sure to verify the pin numbers of your device by their function especially VCC and GND.

-The GPIO pins used for this SPI connection are the same for all versions of the Raspberry Pi, up to and including the Raspberry Pi 4 B.

 ========== ====== ============ ======== ==============
 Device Pin Name   Remarks      RPi Pin  RPi Function
 ========== ====== ============ ======== ==============